One less thing: Childhood vaccination

 What’s the difference between vaccination and immunisation?

-Immunisation means receiving vaccine then becoming immune to a disease.
+Immunisation means receiving a vaccine then becoming immune to a disease.
 Vaccinations encourage your body’s immune system to produce antibodies that will fight off a virus or bacteria.

 Changes to the way vaccinations are given in the Borders

-NHS Borders Vaccination Service leads the delivery of immunisation programmes in partnership with public health, school immunisation, community nursing, occupational health, maternity services, general practice, acute services and the wider Scottish Borders Health and Social Care Partnership.
+The Vaccination Service leads the delivery of immunisation programmes in partnership with public health, school immunisation, community nursing, occupational health, maternity services, general practice, acute services and the wider Scottish Borders Health and Social Care Partnership.

 In Scotland there are a number of national immunisation programmes: